STRAN90/Milestone-project-2/README.md

 * When entering the webpage, the parent can easily see the bright,. attractive colours, images and content of the page.
 * Seeing short, clear instructions, the child can read game instructions easily.
 * The game is fun and challenging for kids.
-Cheerful image of the cool cat make it fun, while scores counter and timer makes it challenging.
+Cheerful image of the cool cat make it fun, while score counter and timer makes it challenging.

 For user: